Stephen Harriman Long: Great Plains (1820)

 Like most engineers, Long was college-trained, interested in searching for order in the natural world, and willing to work with the modern technology of the time.
 Topographical engineers had basically two unique points of view that set them apart from the other pioneers — geographical and technological.

 In 1818 he was appointed to organize a scientific contingent to accompany soldiers of Col. Henry Atkinson's command on the Yellowstone Expedition (sometimes called the Atkinson-Long Expedition).
 This was planned to explore the upper Missouri, and Long spent the autumn designing the construction of an experimental steamboat for the venture, Western Engineer.
 Departing from St. Louis in June 1819, it was the first steamboat to travel up the Missouri River into the Louisiana Purchase, and the first steamboat to have a stern paddle wheel.
 On September 17, Long's party arrived at Fort Lisa, a trading fort belonging to William Clark's Missouri Fur Company.
 It was about five miles south of Council Bluffs, Iowa.
 Long's group built their winter quarters nearby and called it "Engineer Cantonment."

 Within a month, Long returned to the east coast, and by the following May, his orders had changed.
 The Yellowstone Expedition had become a costly failure and so instead of exploring the Missouri River, President James Monroe decided to have Long lead an expedition up the Platte River to the Rocky mountains and back along the border with the Spanish colonies.
 Exploring that border was vital, since John Quincy Adams had just concluded the treaty with Spain, which drew a new U.S. border to the Pacific.

 Major Long was the leader of the first scientific exploration up the Platte, which planned to study the geography and natural resources of the area.
 His party of 19 men included landscape painter Samuel Seymour, naturalist painter Titian Peale, zoologist Thomas Say and Edwin James, a physician knowledgeable in both geology and botany.
 James led the first recorded ascent of Pikes Peak during this expedition.
-On June 6, 1820, they traveled up the north bank of the Platte and met Pawnee and Otoe Indians.
+On June 6, 1820, they traveled up the north bank of the Platte and met Pawnee and Otoe people.
 On October 14, 1820, 400 Omaha assembled at a meeting with Long, where Chief Big Elk made the following speech: